The What and Why of the Farmers Market Legal Toolkit, Part 2: SNAP/EBT Implementation

 By Darlene Wolnik, FMC Senior Researcher | email@example.com

 In partnership with the Northeast Organic Farming Association of Vermont (NOFA-VT), Center for Agriculture and Food Systems, and the Farmers Market Coalition, the Farmers Market Legal Toolkit was developed for market leaders looking for legal tools and resources to help them build resilient farmers markets in their communities.
-This is Part 2 of a four part series highlighting the uses of each section of the toolkit.
+This is Part 2 of a three part series highlighting the uses of each section of the toolkit.

 In 2013, I did a workshop for NOFA-VT at their Direct Marketing Conference, which is held in South Royalton at the beautiful Vermont Law School campus.
 On that visit, I spoke about the governance of markets and the need for the right incorporation and the right management structure based on that incorporation.

 Directly after my workshop ended, I saw Laurie Ristino, the brand-new director of the Center for Agriculture and Food Systems making a beeline for me.
 “Hey!” she said enthusiastically, “can we talk about doing a project here at the Center for markets on incorporation issues?”

 Soon after, she and I, along with NOFA-VT’s Direct Marketing director Erin Buckwalter, came up with a research project funded through NIFA’s Agriculture and Food Research Initiative to create a legal toolkit for markets.
 We decided to focus on the 3 areas where we had the most questions: Governance, SNAP/Currency, and General (mostly market day) Risks.
 This is a series of brief posts of what and why we decided to cover in the toolkit.

 I like to remind market leaders that the push for these systems originated with the markets themselves around 2004 once the switch to electronic cards was completed by FNS in all 50 states.
 Those new systems were piloted through mostly private funding and refined through trial and error.